-Tetia (テティア), Riche (リチェ), and Agete (アガット).
-I’m providing the Japanese pronunciations because it may not be obvious how these names are meant to be said at a glance (they weren’t for me).
+Tetia (テティア), Riche (リチェ), and Agathe (アガット).
+I’m providing the Japanese pronunciations because it may not be obvious how these names are meant to be said at a glance (they weren’t for me, and originally people were rendering Agathe’s name as Agete so I dunno).
 Anyway, I’ll go through the cast one at a time.

 Tetia is the first student Coco meets, and she’s definitely friendLY with Coco from the getgo, but I’d say it takes a bit for the two of them to really become what I’d call friends.
 Tetia is happy and cute.
 Of the four students apprenticing under Qifrey she seems to be the most “normal” so far, not necessarily having a complicated past or a disagreeable personality.
 She’s fun, and she’s got this silly quirk of thanking people who thank her, as she loves to be thanked.
 That said she’s believable, not endlessly accepting and nice, which is noticeable in her introduction.
 That divergence from the norm is a great thing.

 Next is Riche.
 I can’t actually say much about Riche because she’s yet to receive much focus and she’s rather quiet.
 As of the latest chapters we’ve learned that, like with several characters in Witch Hat, there’s more to her than there seemed to be at first.
 For now, think of her as a deadpan funny one, though she has something of a disagreeable personality.
 Not the most, though.
 That honor belongs to…